-photo: Jaylen Lewis
+photo and design: Jaylen Lewis

 December is rapidly approaching, and the winter sports season is upon us.
 Every program has hope, and that’s all that there needs to be.